sam1am/gmail-assist/readme.md

 # Gmail Importance Classifier using GPT-3

 This script uses OpenAI's GPT-3 to classify the importance of unread emails in Gmail and labels them accordingly.
 The labels used are:

-- gptJunk (for junk or spam)
+- gptJunk
-- gptLow (for non-urgent updates from companies or organizations)
+- gptLow
-- gptNormal (for general correspondence or updates)
+- gptNormal
-- gptImportant (for important personal messages)
+- gptImportant
-- gptUrgent (for urgent or time-sensitive messages)
+- gptUrgent

-Note: This is a proof of concept and, while it works, it could use some improvements.
-Be patient as it processes.
+This is a proof of concept.
+It works but it's not very optimized.
+Be patient.
+YMMV.

 ## Prerequisites